SystemsGenetics/GEMmaker/docs/execution.rst

       -resume \
       --pipeline kallisto \
       --kallisto_index_path Araport11_genes.201606.cdna.indexed \
-      --sras  SRA_IDs.txt \
+      --sras  SRA_IDs.txt
-      --max_cpus 120 \

 Notice in the call the nextflow, the profile `my_cluster` has been added along with `singularity`.
-The `--max_cpus` is then used to specify how many concurrent jobs are being requested for GEMmaker.

 Intermediate Files